 - Notices must comply with HUD regulations: - For Environmental Assessment (EA) projects, the Combined Notice meets the requirements of a Finding of No Significant Impact (FONSI) pursuant to 24 CFR §58.45 and Notice of Intent to Request Release of Funds (NOI/RROF) pursuant to 24 CFR §58.70.
 24 CFR §58.43 - For Categorically Excluded, Subject to 24 CFR §58.5 -- Notice of Intent to Request Release of Funds (NOI/RROF) pursuant to 24 CFR §58.70.
-24 CFR §58.43 - TDA-GO will automatically populate details from the Environmental Review Main Form into the notice The notice must always be congruent with the Main Form, e.g., a location name change on one the Main Form must be documented on the notice and vice versa.
-Note: Notices will not be automatically disseminated by TDA. - Local Comment Periods (Initial comment period on the local government level): The local comment period begins the day after the date the notice is published or posted.
+24 CFR §58.43 - TDA-GO will automatically populate details from the Environmental Review Main Form into the notice.
+The notice must always be congruent with the Main Form, e.g., a location name change on the Main Form must be documented on the notice and vice versa. - Note: Notices will not be automatically disseminated by TDA. - Local Comment Periods (Initial comment period on the local government level): The local comment period begins the day after the date the notice is published or posted.
 If the last day of the local comment period should fall on Saturday, Sunday or a Federal holiday, comment periods shall be extended to the next business day.
-If comments are received, the Grant Recipient must consider the comments and make modifications, if appropriate, in response to the comments before the Environmental Review Main Form in TDA-GO is certified by the authorizing official. - The required notice(s) is generally published in a newspaper of general circulation in the community, see Chapter 1 Administration and Reporting, Section 1.1.5, for detailed instructions regarding public notices and documentation. - For notices posted in public locations rather than published in the newspaper: - Affidavit of Posting Environmental (Form A310) is required for notices posted rather than published. - The Grant Recipient must allow three additional days for public comments on the review if the notices are posted rather than published in the newspaper, as required by 24 CFR §§58.43 and 58.45. - Floodplain notices must be published "in an appropriate local printed news medium" according to federal regulation.
-Therefore, posting the notices alone does not comply with regulatory requirements. - This NOI/RROF must also be sent, at a minimum, to the following:9 - Local news media; - o Individuals and groups known to be interested in its activities; and - o Appropriate tribal, local, state, and federal agencies and TDA. - For Environmental Assessments Notice of the FONSI must be sent to the regional office of the U.S. Environmental Protection Agency (EPA) having jurisdiction.
-To prepare for public comment, select the Print button on the Environmental Review Main Form in TDA-GO.
-This will allow the environmental preparer to print the checklists required for the ERR. - Public Comment Periods Required notices must afford the public the following minimum comment periods: - When the level of review is Notice of Finding of No Significant Impact (FONSI), the period that the Grant Recipient must accept public comment on the Notice is (fifteen) 15 days when published, or if no publication, eighteen (18) days when mailing and posting. - When the level of review is Notice of Intent to Request Release of Funds (NOI-RROF), the period that the Grant Recipient must accept public comment on the Notice is seven (7) days when published, or if no publication, ten (10) days when mailing and posting.
+If comments are received, the Grant Recipient must consider the comments and make modifications, if appropriate, in response to the comments before the Environmental Review Main Form in TDA-GO is certified by the authorizing official. - The required notice(s) is generally published in a newspaper of general circulation in the community, see Chapter 1 Administration and Reporting, Section 1.1.5, for detailed instructions regarding public notices and documentation.